Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the string `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the string `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Microsoft admin center.
-1. Find the string `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
+1. Find the string `Enter_the_Tenant_Info_Here` and replace the existing value with your Microsoft Entra tenant ID.
 1. Find the string `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with APP ID URI of the web API project that you've registered earlier, e.g. `api://<msal-node-api-client-id>/Todolist.Read`

 ### Step 4: Running the sample